The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Environments

-\paragraph{Numerical setup and validation.} The open cavity benchmark comprises 2D and 3D low Mach number flows ($Ma < 0.2$) over square cavities at Reynolds numbers $Re_D \in [4,140, ~7,500]$, based on the cavity depth $D$ and free-stream velocity $U_\infty$, following the configuration of Barbagallo et al.~\cite{barbagallo2009closed}.
 For the 2D case, the computational domain is defined by $(x/D, y/D) \in [0.0, 2.5] \times [0, 1.5]$ with the square cavity located at $(x/D, y/D) \in [0.27, 1.27] \times [0, 1]$.
 The grid spacing is determined by the grid refinement level $n$ via $\Delta_n = \Delta_0/2^n$ with $\Delta_0^{(2D)} = 2.5D$.
 Multiple refinement patches are employed with maximum refinement levels of $n = 12$ near the cavity edges and shear layer regions, corresponding to approximately 227 cells per cavity depth (see Fig. \ref{appendix:fig:cavity}).
 Special attention is given to resolving the boundary layer upstream of the cavity, targeting a displacement thickness of $\delta_1 \approx 0.012D$.
 This numerical setup demonstrates good agreement with established literature~\cite{barbagallo2009closed} as shown in Fig. \ref{appendix:2D_cavity_validation}.
 In 3D, the domain extends to $(x/D, y/D, z/D) \in [0.0, 2.5] \times [0, 1.5] \times [0, 2.25]$ with periodic boundary conditions applied in the spanwise $z$-direction.
 A similar grid compared to the 2D test case is used to maintain adequate resolution of three-dimensional instabilities while keeping computational costs manageable.
+At the inlet, a Dirichlet boundary condition implements a uniform velocity profile $(u, v, w) = (U_\infty, 0, 0)$.
+The top boundary implements symmetry conditions $(\partial_y u = 0, v = 0, \partial_y w = 0)$.
+No-slip conditions $(u = v = w = 0)$ are applied on the cavity walls and the bottom surface from $x/D = 0.1777$ onwards, while symmetry conditions are used for $x/D <0.1777$ to generate appropriate boundary layer development.